As competition for top talent heats up, more and more employers are looking to become the employer of choice for passive candidates.

 Now it’s time to spread the word.
 Passive candidates will not come to you, so make sure to invest your talent acquisition campaign budget wisely, and you’ll have the best results.

-First of all, you can create an on-site career page to generate applications organically.
+First, you can create an on-site career page to organically generate applications.

 Then, you’ll have to focus on passive candidates with some well-implemented social media ads.
 Research where your ideal candidates spend most of their time and run ads on those platforms.